John Denham (judge)

 Sir John Denham (1559–1639) was an English-born judge who spent part of his career in Ireland.
 He is chiefly remembered now as one of the "Ship-money judges" who decided the so-called Ship Money case, Rex v.
-Hampden.
+Hampden, a dispute which helped to kindle the English Civil War.
 He was the father of the poet Sir John Denham.
+From 1609 he was Chief Baron of the Irish Exchequer; from 1612, Lord Chief Justice of the King's Bench in Ireland, and a member of the Privy Council of Ireland; and from 1615, following the dismissal of Arthur Chichester, he became one of the Lords Justices of Ireland.
+In 1617 he was recalled to England to be appointed one of the Barons of the Exchequer in England.
+Sir Francis Bacon held him in high esteem.